-According to the Law 554/2004, the court of law are competent to judge on the legality of administrative documents, acts, actions or omissions that grounded the issuing of the administrative final decisions.
+According to the Law 554/2004, as amended, the court of law are competent to judge on the legality of administrative documents, acts, actions or omissions that grounded the issuing of the administrative final decisions.

-Law No. 292/2018, in Article 22 (1) and (2) provides access o the review procedure which is called preliminary administrative procedure, procedure in compliance as well with the Law No. 554/2004 on administrative litigation.
-The preliminary administrative procedure is undertaken by the public authority that had issued the decision to accept/reject an environmental agreement, or may be done by a higher-level authority.
-Law, No. 292/2018 on assessing the environmental impact of certain public and private projects (Article 21 (1-3), Article 22), provides for the right of the public concerned to address to the competent law courts according to the provision of Law No. 554/2004, if, after undergoing the preliminary administrative procedure, they consider that their rights were
+Law No.292/2018, Article 21 (1-3), provides for the right of the public concerned to address to the competent law courts according to the provision of Law No.554/2004, if, after undergoing the preliminary administrative procedure, they consider that their rights were not respected.